 We analyzed here in detail only the expression by deep ReLU NNs.
-As is well-known, this implies also exponential expression rates for DNNs with more regular activation functions (see, e.g. the discussion in [31, Section 3.3]).
+As is well-known, this implies also exponential expression rates for DNNs with more regular activation functions as pointed out in Rmk.
+5.6.

 We also showed that for more general, non-Gaussian observation noise models, the BIP is still well-posed but holomorphy of the data-to-QoI map can, in general, not be expected.
 In the particular case of finite-dimensional uncertain input and finite-dimensional observables, and for observation noise with Lipschitz continuous density, we showed that the data-to-QoI map is likewise Lipschitz continuous.
 In this case, exponential convergence rates can still be realized by DNNs with more elaborate architectures.
 Let us give here only one illustrative result indicating possible gains afforded by admitting DNN architectures with activation functions which are more general than ReLU.